mvellandi/boot-rocks/README.md

 Subtitles were added and edited for social media clips using [Kapwing](https://www.kapwing.com/tools/auto-subtitle-video).

 ## Website
-The site was iteratively built using Cursor Pro with AI assistance as a single dictated dialogue.
-I wrote most HTML and CSS, while AI created all the JavaScript.
-The critical assistance needed was for the video display (Vimeo SDK), navigation, and showing/hiding section content.
+The site was iteratively built using Cursor Pro with AI assistance.
+I wrote most HTML and CSS, while AI created all the JavaScript for the video display (Vimeo SDK), navigation, and showing/hiding section content.
 A mobile-first design approach was used with 7 screen-width breakpoints.

 CSS was nested and custom properties often used.
 While Tailwind was mostly used in the beginning, most styles moved to CSS since UI components weren't feasible when building 2 pages with static content and vanilla JS.
 UI was tested with Chrome DevTools and Sizzy emulator.
 Local commits were continuously, while Vite was used for development and production builds.